Shahril3001/mynote_app/README.md

 - Contact Management - Users can add information about people.
 Information such as their names, phone number and email address.
 - Slide feature	- Users can slide to edit, delete and view entries added.
 - Change Theme - Provide ability to change the application’s theme color in mobile application.

+## Disclaimer
+// Disclaimer: This code is implemented using Ionic 3, an older version of the Ionic framework.
+Some features, dependencies, or syntax may differ in newer versions (Ionic 4+), which could affect compatibility and functionality.